Hayk-Martirosyan/AX21RestClient/README.md

 # AX21RestClient

-With the help of this project you can do rest calls to your TP Link AX21/1800 router.
+With the help of this project you can do rest calls to your TP Link Archer AX21/1800 router.
 It has encrypted API so it is impossible to directly call and use it rest api.

 I needed to check internet conectivity from a host within a local network  and reboot the router since it has a tendency to not get dynamic ip after power outeges.